 Fact Protocol employs blockchain technology to combat fake news.
 Fact Protocol is a decentralized fact-checking system that leverages distributed communities to validate news using 2FA (two-factor approach), with the first factor being a news registrar, also known as an “NR,” who is a fact-checker.
 The NR will register the news by fact-checking all of the claims in that specific news, cross-checking with credible sources and/or original (primary) sources, and attaching the results for validation.

 The second aspect is the news validator, also known as “NV,” who is a validator or, in other words, someone who fact-checks the fact-checkers.
 Now, an NV will authenticate the news registered by NR using the sources they provided and if necessary they will also perform their own research to identify and validate the sources.
 Fact Protocol aims to use this 2FA process to reduce bias and penalize bad actors, and also to increase trust in information.

-To conclude, Fact Protocol believes that blockchain technology has the potential to be an effective tool in combating fake news.
+Fact Protocol believes that blockchain technology has the potential to be an effective tool in combating fake news.
 Blockchain can help ensure that the public has access to accurate and reliable information by employing cryptographic techniques and processes such as 2FA to ensure the validity and integrity of news content and smart contracts to semi-automate the verification and validation process.